A simple static site generator written in Bash

 Creating Content

-Create posts and pages in Markdown or HTML with powerful frontmatter options for metadata.
+Create posts and pages in Markdown or HTML, interactively or via CLI with -t, -f, --stdin flags.
+Full frontmatter support.

 Managing Posts